by Norman G. Kurland

 - The primary economic duties of the State are to respect and enforce contracts, to protect individual property rights, and to pursue economic justice by lifting all barriers to expanded ownership and free trade within a more participatory global enterprise system.

-- Ultimately, the State, deriving its powers from the consent of the governed, represents two legitimate potential monopolies: one over society’s instruments of coercion and the other in controlling the creation of money and credit.
+- Ultimately, the State, deriving its powers from the consent of the governed, represents two legitimate potential monopolies: (1) over society’s instruments of coercion to maintain the life, liberty, security and equal opportunity of each of its citizens; and (2) over setting standards, weights and measures and enforcing any necessary regulations over the proper creation of money and credit.
 No other monopolies should be tolerated.

 - The antidote for economic and other nongovernmental monopolies is competition.
-The key to competition is access to credit.
-To encourage new enterprises to compete with economic monopolies that may develop, the State must therefore ensure the availability of broad-based access to future capital credit for potential competitors.
+The key to competition is access to capital (productive) credit.
+To encourage new enterprises to compete with economic monopolies that may develop, the State must therefore ensure the availability of broad-based access to future capital credit for potential competitors to enter the marketplace.

 - The power of government at any level to own or redistribute productive capital should be drastically curtailed.
 State-owned enterprises should be reorganized into profitable stock corporations, with new growth shares purchased with interest-free credit to their employees and other citizens.

 - Tax laws, inheritance laws, laws affecting corporations and unions, welfare and social security laws, public employee pension programs, anti-trust laws and other laws reflecting national income and monetary policies should be reexamined and reformed to encourage maximum rates of private sector expansion, but through means that ensure expanded share ownership opportunities for all members of society.

 In conclusion, we are reminded of the words of Pope Paul VI, “If you want peace, work for justice.”
 While the elegance of the Kelso-Adler theory of economic justice offers much to guide us in restoring harmony to the social order, we should remind ourselves that the work of restructuring the social order is never finished.
 Perfect Social Justice is beyond human grasp.
 But since justice is a moral imperative, we are all called to pursue it endlessly.